oktonion/Cpp-fast-delegates/README.md

 ```
 and there is one delegate to rule them all:
 ```
-delegate<int, std::string, size_t&> allmighty_delegate;//could contain any of functions above (with class pointer if needed)
+// could contain any of functions above (with class pointer if needed):

+delegate<int, std::string, size_t&> allmighty_delegate;

 ```

 # How to use: